Blog

 Both failing means DMARC failed.
 Look at:

-2. count — How many messages?
-High count = bigger problem.
+2. count: How many messages?
+High count means a bigger problem.

 Common Failure Patterns